jim-fx/.dotfiles/README.md

 ```

 ## Testing
-If you want to test the script before you can run the provided docker image.
+If you want to test this setup, you can use the provided docker image.

 ```bash
 docker build . -t jim-fx/dotfiles